modsslabiiti/Chameleon2_plus_plus/README.md

 # Chameleon2++

-This repository contains the code and experiments from the manuscript:
+This repository contains the old code and experiments from the manuscript:

 **Chameleon2++: An Efficient Chameleon2 Clustering with Approximate Nearest Neighbors**
 📄 [Read the paper on arXiv](http://arxiv.org/abs/2501.02612)